BiliouriV/VHDL-Propagation-Delay-Measurement-Vivado/README.md

 -pd_script.py: the full process of the tcl script creation and the extraction of the prop. delay results.

 -ports.txt : the input and the output ports of the vhdl components we want to examine.
+ATTENTION!!
+THAT THE FILE IS STORED IN THE SAME LOCATION AS pd_script.py

+-VHDL_SOURCE_FILES folder: contains all the vhdl templates of the vhdl components whose prop. delay we want to measure(most important the Add_3.vhd)

 # In order to execute the python script:

--Change the input and output ports in the ports.txt as desired (the current input and output ports correspond to our measurement needs).
+-Modify the input and output ports (add or reduce input and output bits) in the ports.txt as desired (the current input and output ports correspond to our measurement needs).

 -Source Vivado from the comand prompt, using the command: